Anne-Hyeyeon/TIL/work-diary/TIL for Oct 2023.md

 - The runtime or execution phase is when the software is actively running, executing its logic, processing data, and interacting with the user.

 Differentiating between these two phases is crucial, especially when debugging, as the nature of the error and the way it's addressed can vary greatly based on the phase in which it occurs.

+# 2023-10-31
+## Dot Notation vs. Bracket Notation

+### What are Dot Notation and Bracket Notation?
+1. **Dot Notation**:
+- Format: `object.property`
+- Usage: It can be used when the property name is a valid JavaScript variable name.
+- Example: `person.name`, `data.value`, `array.length`
+2. **Bracket Notation**:
+- Format: `object['property']`
+- Usage: It can be used when the property name is not a valid variable name or when you want to dynamically specify the property name using a variable.
+- Example: `person['first name']`, `data[variableName]`, `array['length']`

+### The main differences between the two methods are :
+1. **Dynamic Property Names**: Bracket notation is useful when specifying property names dynamically.
+You can specify the property name using a variable. e.g., `let key = 'name'; person[key]`
+2. **Invalid Variable Names**: In JavaScript, variable names cannot include spaces, hyphens (-), or special characters.
+However, these can be used in object property names.
+When accessing such properties, you must use bracket notation. e.g., `object['first-name']`
+3. **Readability**: In most situations, dot notation is more concise and easier to read.
+However, there are special circumstances where bracket notation is necessary.
+4.   *Interaction with TypeScript**: In TypeScript, when defining types, property names that contain special characters or reserved words must be enclosed in quotes.
+In these cases, you must use bracket notation to access the property.

+In conclusion, dot notation is generally more readable and is typically used unless there's a special case.
+Bracket notation is essential when the property name is dynamic or not a valid variable name.